manish-garodia/manish-garodia/common/lib-cellar/procedures/fun-with-git-bits/fun-with-git-bits.md

 	That's it.
 Your PR is submitted for review.
 Github may send notification mails depending on your configuration.
 Next, one of the moderators (administrators) will review the PR and respond.

 	> **Did you know..?**
-	When a user (contributor) submits a PR and it is under review (waiting for approval), further merging is blocked for the user.
-This means until the currently submitted PR is approved and merged (or rejected), the user cannot create another PR in parallel on the same repo.
+	When a user (contributor) submits a PR and it is under review (waiting for approval), Github blocks further merging for the user.
+This means until a moderator (administrator) approves and merges (or rejects) your PR, the user cannot create another PR in parallel on the same repo.

 	![PR submitted - merging blocked](./images/github/pr-submitted-merging-blocked.png " ")

+	## Resolve conflicts in PR

+	A moderator approves your PR and merges the changes only if the PR is error-free.
+If the PR has any issues or conflicts, you can do the following:

+	 - **Submit a merge request**

+		Do not create another PR but submit a merge request instead.

+		1. Fix the issues in your clone (main repo).
+This overwrites your previous changes.
+		1. Commit to main, that is, push origin from your clone to your fork.

+		All these changes are included in the same PR.

+	 - **Withdraw a PR altogether**

+		You may want to withdraw a PR and resubmit a new one for various reasons, for example, a conflict in the PR is quite complicated and might take longer to resolve, or you found some mistakes in the PR, etc.

+		1. Go to your repository on Github.
+		1. Click **Pull requests** and open your PR.
+		1. Select *Close pull request*.

+		You can now submit a new PR.

 	----
 	## Approve a PR - <i>moderator</i>